jspenger/jspenger.github.io/_posts/2020-05-22-using-blockchain-for-tamper-resistant-broadcast-protocols.md

 We recommend further work on the possibilities and limitations of tamper-resistant and tamper-proof applications, increasing the performance of systems, exploring the space of properties and environments, for example, a convincing case can be made for a reliable and causal-order blockchain for the public environment, or for a reliable byzantine broadcast [14] for decentralized online payments.

+## Acknowledgements
+Much of the theory, notation, and style of this thesis surrounding broadcast and consensus is based on the book *Introduction to Reliable and Secure Distributed Programming* by Cachin, Guerraoui, and Rodrigues [2].
+An important source on the Bitcoin blockchain was the book *Mastering Bitcoin: Programming the open blockchain* by Antonopoulos [15], and the original bitcoin paper *Bitcoin:A Peer-to-Peer Electronic Cash System* by Nakamoto [3].
+Inspiration for studying blockchain abstractions stemmed from reading about the Virtualchain, described in *Blockstack: A global naming and storage system secured by blockchains* by Ali, Nelson, Shea, and Freedman [10].
+The motivation for this work originated from our ongoing work on a blockchain-based file system at the Zuse Institute Berlin [4].

 ## References
 - [1] Jonas Spenger.
 Using Blockchain for Tamper-Proof Broadcast Protocols.
 2020.
 URL [http://nbn-resolving.de/urn:nbn:de:0297-zib-79165](http://nbn-resolving.de/urn:nbn:de:0297-zib-79165).
 - [2] Christian Cachin, Rachid Guerraoui, and Luis Rodrigues.
 Introduction to reliable and secure distributed programming.
 Springer Science & Business Media, 2011.